What Is a Good Sewing Machine for Beginners

 When you're just learning to sew, choosing the appropriate machine can become overwhelming.
 You'll come across electronic machines, computerized machines and in some cases, mechanical machines.
 Some machines will have a number of features, most of which you won't need unless you decide to take your sewing to the next level and learn a specialized skill such as machine embroidery or machine quilting.

 Features to Look For

+A good beginner's sewing machine only needs a few features.
+It should have a straight stitch option as well as a zig-zag stitch.
+You should be able to adjust the stitch's length and width as well as the tension.
+Ideally, the machine will come with a zipper foot and a button-hole foot.
 The machine should also have a reverse function.
 If you plan on sewing garments, a free-arm on the machine is a must so that you can sew sleeves and waistbands.

 Types of Machines

 Three main types of sewing machine are available.
 A mechanical machine is the most simple and the most inexpensive.
 You select the stitch style and length on a mechanical machine by adjusting knobs.
 An electronic machine is a little more complicated, as the stitch style and length is adjusted by electrical sensors.
 You'll probably get more precision out of an electrical machine.
 Unless you plan on machine embroidery or sewing complicated stitches from the start, you will not need a computerized machine as a beginner.
 Computerized machines are usually cost-prohibitive for the beginner, as they usually cost upward of $1,000.